Ottawa to argue appeal of tribunal order to compensate First Nations children

-OTTAWA - Federal lawyers will be in court on Monday to argue the government's appeal of a Canadian Human Rights Tribunal ruling that ordered Ottawa to pay billions of dollars in compensation to First Nations children and their families.
+OTTAWA - Federal lawyers will be in court later this morning to argue the government's appeal of a Canadian Human Rights Tribunal ruling that ordered Ottawa to pay billions of dollars in compensation to First Nations children and their families.

-The tribunal's September ruling came shortly before the start of the federal election campaign.

 The Assembly of First Nations estimated that 54,000 children and their parents could be eligible for total compensation that could exceed $2 billion.